-The area of modern urban development comprised of numerous artificial islands will include 17 venues, as well as the International Broadcast Centre and Main Press Centre:
+The area of modern urban development comprised of numerous artificial islands will include 16 venues, as well as the International Broadcast Centre and Main Press Centre, which will be located at Tokyo Big Sight:

-The Ariake Arena is home for the volleyball competition.
-After the Games, it will be used as a large gymnasium that can host various indoor competitions and events.
-It will also host the national volleyball league matches and the many international competitions that Tokyo has hosted.
-The venue, owned by TMG, is part of the waterfront sports area identified in “Tokyo Vision 2020” to include the Ariake Tennis Park, Tokyo Tatsumi International Swimming Centre, and the Olympic Aquatics Centre.
+Ariake Arena is the home for volleyball.
+After the Games, it will be used as a large gymnasium that can host various indoor competitions and events, including national volleyball league matches.
+The venue, owned by Tokyo Metropolitan Government (TMG), is part of the waterfront sports area identified in “Tokyo Vision 2020” to include the Ariake Tennis Park, Tatsumi International Swimming Centre, and the Olympic Aquatics Centre.
 These venues will be enhanced in tandem with the development of the waterfront area.

 Olympic BMX Course

-The Olympic BMX Course will be the venue for the BMX events.
+The Olympic BMX Course will be the venue for BMX freestyle and racing events as well as skateboarding.
 Easily accessible, the reclaimed site provides a dramatic forest setting with the city across the bay as a backdrop.

 Ariake Tennis Park